 It’s absolutely essential to master intonation patterns to sound more natural in English, but you also need to pay attention to your stress because this plays an important role in intonation as well.

-Be sure to check out my other videos on intonation patterns in American English:
+Be sure to check out my other videos on pitch and intonation patterns in American English:

 Create Your Own Examples with Falling Intonation